cuteredpwnda/visualize_bombs/README.md

 # visualize_bombs
-a quick test on mapping and datavisualization with pandas and geodata
+a quick test on mapping and data visualization with pandas and geodata